prakashujjwal1010/GSoC2020/Report/REPORT.md

 ### Tangram Activity
 ##### Tasks Completed:
+* Sugarizer look & feel: use of Sugar toolbar and palette
-* Single Player mode and all of its workflows added and implemented
+* Single Player mode and all of its workflows
-* Multiplayer player mode and all of its workflows added and implemented along with the Leaderboard screen.
+* Network integration: integrate Sugarizer presence to share the activity on the network so that multiple users could play together.
+Multiplayer player mode and all of its workflows implementation along with the Leaderboard screen.
-* Result screen added
-* Random Tangram generation algorithm integrated
+* Random Tangram generation algorithm integration.
-* Algorithm to check if the tangram is solved or not added.
+* Algorithm to check if the tangram is solved or not.
-* Default tangrams added
+* Set of Default tangrams
-* Setting Mode added and all of its workflows implemented
+* Setting Mode added and all of its workflows
-* Timer and non timer mode added
+* Timer and non timer mode
-* Localisation added
-* Tutorial added
-* Responsive Activity
+* Result screen
+* Sugarizer storage: load/save content into the Journal
+* Localisation:  User can use activity in different languages
+* Tutorial: an integrated documentation should be integrated to explain each feature of the activity
+* Responsive: content should adapt to any screen size, a fullscreen button should allow to mask the toolbar for smaller screens
+* Multi-device support: should work on any browser (Chrome, Firefox, Safari) and any platform (Android, iOS, Windows, Linux, MacOS) supported by Sugarizer

 ![main](../screenshots/tangram-1.png)

 *Play Tangrams of many types and categories*

 ![main-1](../screenshots/tangram-14.png)
 ![main-2](../screenshots/tangram-3.png)

 *Easy game difficulty showing outlines*

 ![easy](../screenshots/tangram-6.png)

 *Medium game difficulty only silhouette*

 ![medium](../screenshots/tangram-7.png)

 *Timer Mode*

 ![Timer Mode](../screenshots/tangram-9.png)
 ![result screen](../screenshots/tangram-10.png)

 *Setting Mode / Screen*

 ![setting mode](../screenshots/tangram-4.png)

 *Create new Tangrams*

 ![setting mode](../screenshots/tangram-5.png)

 *Create new Tangram Category*

 ![setting mode](../screenshots/tangram-11.png)

 *Multiplayer Mode*

 ![multiplayer mode](../screenshots/tangram-12.png)

 *leaderboard*

 ![Leaderboard](../screenshots/tangram-13.png)

 ### Miscellaneous